shadyganem/coeus/README.md

 # coeus
 Coeus is the Titan god of query and intelligence.
-This will store documentation in LaTeX code.
+This repository is named after him because it will store documentation on every possible thing I might get interested in. all in LaTeX code because it is my new thing now.